Denise Jakows & Bob Koepka, Brooks Koepka’s Parents: 5 Fast Facts You Need to Know

 Here’s what you need to know about Denise Jakows and Bob Koepka:

-1. Mom Denise Jakows, Who Described Brooks as ‘Low Key,’ Was Thrilled to Get a ‘Momma Mention’
+1. Koepka’s Mom, Denise Jakows, Who Described Brooks as ‘Low Key,’ Was Thrilled to Get a ‘Momma Mention’ in a Recent Article

 In a story published in Newsday, Jakows explained that her son may appear to be reserved and dispassionate, he’s the former but not the latter.